 This course serves as a comprehensive assessment of knowledge and skills in cyber security systems and cyber security.
 Activities include research into selected security problems and planning, designing and implementing security solutions for a user organization.
+Students can enroll in the Capstone after of successful completion of all core degree requirements but must be within 6 credit hours of graduation Students must attainment of a 2.0 cumulative grade point average and have the registrar approval to register in this class.

-- Prepare a Request for Proposal (RFP) content and purpose - Present a Survey of existing security controls - Analyze current security gaps and present a formal report - Create a design of approaches to address security gaps - Communicating proposed cyber security solutions through an RFP response
+- Prepare a Request for Proposal (RFP) content and purpose - Present a Survey of existing security controls - Analyze current security gaps and present a formal report - Create a design of approaches to address security gaps - Communicating proposed cyber security solutions through an RFP response people, and society influence such behaviors?
+The purpose of this course is to introduce you to the field of social psychology, but more specifically to help you understand how others influence our behaviors.
+This course will provide a general overview of human behavior in a social matrix.
+The course will explore topics and concepts such as: social psychology research, the self, prejudice and discrimination, attraction, relationships, aggression, socialization and conformity.